 Why Are Firefighters at Risk of Mesothelioma?

-Firefighters are at risk of developing mesothelioma if they come in contact with asbestos, the only known cause of this cancer.
+Both military and civilian firefighters are at risk of developing mesothelioma if they come in contact with asbestos, the only known cause of this cancer.

-When buildings catch on fire, deteriorate, or are otherwise damaged, asbestos fibers can become airborne.
-As firefighters work to put out the blazes, they may unknowingly inhale the fibers, increasing their risk of developing mesothelioma.
+When these buildings catch on fire, deteriorate, or are otherwise damaged, asbestos fibers can become airborne.
+As firefighters work to put out the blazes, they may unknowingly inhale the fibers, increasing their risk of mesothelioma.

 How Asbestos Exposure Causes Mesothelioma